sddpltwanqiu/Tree_planting_potential/README.md

 ## Usage

-# Data source

-## Download Data
+## Data
-Download the necessary data files from the provided links or specified sources.The data can be found at https://doi.org/10.6084/m9.figshare.25707414.
+Download the necessary data files from the provided links or specified sources.

-## System Requirements
-To run the scripts in this project, ensure your environment meets the following requirements:
-Python version 3.7.3 or higher
-PyTorch version 1.0.0 or higher

-#

 ## Run Models
 Navigate to a specific model directory (e.g., CarbonPotential or TreeNumberPotential) and execute the corresponding Python scripts to generate analysis results.

+## Results
+The data can be found at https://doi.org/10.6084/m9.figshare.25707414.

-Contributing
+## Contributing
 Contributions to this project are welcome!
 If you have any suggestions, bug fixes, or new features, please submit a pull request or open an issue.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.